 With my prior entrepreneurial experience, I am more well versed in terms of marketing & tackling uncertainties situation.
 I am able to judge better commercially, as compared to other first time entrepreneurs – who might be just trying out and may not have the determination to “make it work” when facing challenges.

 I have the “make-it-work” mentality – and it has been with me all the while, I believe perseverance & determination are what I was trained in previous company I founded.

 You’re also Malaysia Country Ambassador for ASEAN Legal Tech (ALT).
 Tell us about this.

-We also welcome any parties who are interested to join as members of ALT to reach out to us and grow the ASEAN ecosystem together.
+We also welcome any parties who show interest to join as members of ALT to reach out to us.
+And grow the ASEAN ecosystem together.

 What is the future for legal innovation and legal tech in Malaysia?

 I am optimistic about the future of legal tech in Malaysia.

 With the sudden outbreak of COVID-19, a lot of law firms are starting to implement more tech into their firm to ensure everyone can work from home easily.